 NALA is a charitable company limited by guarantee, incorporated on 8 August 1992.
-The company was established under a Memorandum of Association that established the objectives and powers of the charitable company and is governed under its Articles of Association.
+A new Constitution pursuant to the Companies Act 2014 was adopted on the 16th April 2016.

 In the event of the company being wound up, members are required to contribute an amount not exceeding €1.27 per member of the company.

-NALA's goals and approaches are guided by its charitable objectives as laid out in these documents.
+NALA's goals and approaches are guided by its charitable objectives as laid out inits Constitution.